-ESM 643 Advanced Instructional Strategies in
+ESM 643 Advanced Instructional Strategies in Mathematics Education

-Mathematics Education

 EPM 642 Elementary Theory of Numbers

 EPM 644 Fundamentals of Probability and Statistics

-FPM 646 Critique of Educational Literature in
+EPM 646 Critique of Educational Literature in Mathematics Education a minimum of 24 credits before proceeding to the Dissertation Route or Research Essay Route in Level Two.

-Mathematics Education

-With the consent of the Department and agreement of the cognate department, a maximum of two optional courses may be selected from other Master of Education specialisations/subspecialisations or from Level 400 approved Mathematics courses from the Faculty of
+With the consent of the Department and agreement of the cognate department, a maximum of two optional courses may be selected from other Master of Education specialisations/subspecialisations or from Level 400 approved Mathematics courses from the Faculty of Science.